Advancing Skills,

 More Information

-The Leg Simulator is a life-like simulator with realistic vascular flow.
-Four dedicated inlays at the level of the popliteal artery and the fibular artery are available.
-On the leg simulator a wide range of vascular surgical procedures can be trained.
-Not only precise technique but also effective assistance is crucial and can be practiced.
-Suture leakages are exposed and additional stitches, as well as tunneling between separate incisions, can be exercised.
-The leg simulator is also an ideal tool to discuss surgical strategies and decision-making in peripheral vascular surgery.
+The thoracic simulator is a life-like simulator with pulsatile flow.
+Several inlays w/o coronary arteries and w/o aortic valve are available.
+On the thoracic simulator a big variety of cardiac and vascular surgical procedures can be trained.
+Not only perfect technique but also good assistance is important and can be trained.
+Suture leakages are unmasked and extra stitches which sometimes are bailout stitches can be exercised.
+The thoracic simulator is also an ideal tool to discuss surgical strategies.

 More Information